Buying Guide · Sub-Pillar

 The first-year planning advantage

-Buyers planning a complete outdoor furniture setup benefit from researching September-October when ranges are maximum, then purchasing during January-March end-of-summer sales.
-The 4-6 month research-to-purchase gap captures both the choice advantage of new-season launch and the value advantage of post-season clearance.
-Buyers who need furniture immediately (new home move-in, urgent entertaining commitment) have less timing flexibility but can still optimise within their constraint window.
+Buyers planning a complete outdoor furniture setup do well to research in September-October, when ranges are at their widest.
+Then they can buy during the January-March end-of-summer sales.
+This 4-6 month gap captures two advantages: the wider choice of a new-season launch, and the lower prices of post-season clearance.
+Buyers who need furniture right away — a new home move-in, an urgent entertaining commitment — have less flexibility on timing, but can still make the best choice within whatever window they have.

 Multi-year buying for complete entertainer setups

-Buyers planning $10,000+ multi-zone setups benefit from phased buying across multiple years, timing each phase to the January-March sale window.
-Year one anchors the alfresco area with a substantial dining or lounge set; year two completes the pool zone or outdoor kitchen seating; year three adds umbrellas, side tables, and feature pieces.
-Each phase captures the seasonal value while spreading the AOV across multiple financial years.
+Buyers planning $10,000+ multi-zone setups can benefit from phasing the buying across several years, timing each phase to the January-March sale window.
+Year one anchors the alfresco area with a substantial dining or lounge set.
+Year two completes the pool zone or outdoor kitchen seating.
+Year three adds umbrellas, side tables, and feature pieces.
+Each phase captures the seasonal value while spreading the total spend across multiple financial years.

 Online vs in-person buying